Skip to the content

 • Schools, colleges and universities can sign up to the Young Carers Covenant and show their support for a fair future for young carers and young adult carers.

-• Find out who your local carers support organisation is and how to refer carers for an assessments so you can let students, their families and staff know what local support is available.
+• Find out who your local carers support organisation is and how to refer carers for an assessment and support so you can let students, their families and staff can access support should they need it.

 • Hold an assembly during Carers Week on caring or share information via your school website/social media.